dfmorrison/cava-actup/README.md

 this run “started,” where it is assumed to have started one second before the first message was received.

+The names of such model functions should be exported from the `cava` package.

 ACT-UP memory is initialized before a model function is first called.
 While not currently used, there is a provision for setting ACT-UP parameters before the model function is called, if desired, by passing a plist as the `:model-parameters` keyword argument to the `cava:run` function.
 Optimized learning is off by default.

-A couple of possible useful utility functions are included
+A couple of possible useful utility functions (all in the `cava` package) are included

 * `place-into-bins` takes an alist mapping items to real numbers, and an optional number of bins, defaulting to six, and returns an alist mapping those same items to the corresponding number integers denoting equispaced bins;